mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In many cases, the first functionality might be provided by a service which fulfills a role similar to a certification authority in the
-WebPKI: It provides a binding of an identity (e.g., a user name, phone number, email address, etc) to a signature key.
+WebPKI: it provides a binding of an identity (e.g., a user name, phone number, email address, etc) to a signature key.
 The identity/signature key pair can then either be used directly in a group, or as an root of trust which in turn authenticates credentials used in the group.